Martinsville High School (Indiana): Building

 Martinsville High School (MHS) has many classrooms, a large library-media center called the Integrated Media Center (IMC), and a large area dedicated to the performing arts which adjoins the auditorium.
 There is a driving range located on school grounds as well.

 MHS features a vocational school, a separate but attached building.
 Vocational classes allow students to learn trades in real world environments.
 There are classes for welding, woodworking, electricity, and auto repair.
 Building trades students construct a house each year as part of their curriculum.

-Martinsville High School is building a field house adjacent to the high school and will be completed in Spring 2021.
-The field house will have 3 basketball courts, wrestling and cheerleading practice space, family restrooms and lockers.
-The field house will be used for both athletic and academic clubs for students.
+Martinsville High School features a field house adjacent to the high school completed in Spring 2021.
+The field house has 3 basketball courts, wrestling and cheerleading practice space, family restrooms and lockers.
+The field house is used for both athletic and academic clubs for students.
 Inside the school there is a large main gymnasium, an auxiliary gymnasium, a second floor pool, wrestling room, weight room, and several locker rooms.
 Outside, the school has a softball, baseball, tennis, soccer, track, and football field.

 2019-2021 renovations include exterior lighting, door security, auditorium, gymnasium, girls' soccer team locker room.

 2020 - Girls' Softball team field was renamed Rhoden Field after longtime coach, Ken Rhoden.

 The Artesian Center for Excellence (A.C.E) is a center for students to graduate with their CORE 40 diploma.
 The building is separate from the high school but located on campus.

 Academics

-In the 2018-2019 school year, Martinsville had a graduation rate of 92% and was designated a 'A' school by the Indiana Department of Education.
+In the 2018–2019 school year, Martinsville had a graduation rate of 92% and was designated a 'A' school by the Indiana Department of Education.

-MHS houses a TV station within the school.
-Students in the MHS Rewind class produce the news for online and TV viewing (Channel 15).
+MHS houses a TV station, WREP-LD, within the school.
+Students in the MHS Rewind class produce the news for online and TV viewing.
 Students also produce and stream athletic events including basketball and football for community viewing online.
 The MHS Rewind class has received over 42 broadcasting awards.
 The school has a broadcast television class that produces news for the school and sports for local cable and has won many awards, one of which was the 2007 TV High School of the Year by IASB.

 2020 - Decathlon team won their 20th ISBA State Decathlon Championship.
 Selected to attend the National Decathlon Championship in Alaska.